ShirshaDatta/Server-Hardening/README.md

 ## About The Project

-This is a Repository containing Server Hardening techniques which have been implemented using Ansible Roles.
+This Repository contains Server Hardening Techniques which are implemented using Ansible Roles

 I have created ansible roles for the following tasks
 - accounts : this installs and configures fail2ban which helps in intrusion detection and system administrators can check illegal activities from logs